blarin/weblog-ost/readme.txt

   Handlers that correspond to actual user views also correspond to a template that can be found in /templates.
 These use the jinja2 templating language.

   The styling for the site is written in CSS and is available at /stylesheets/main.css.
 All template files use the same style sheet.
 For that matter, all template files have the same header and footer, which can be found at /templates/header.html and /templates/footer.html, respectively.

+  EXTRA CREDIT:
+  I added the ability to follow specific blogs, as well as unfollow them (when bloggers get too annoying!).
+The user may then access their article feed at the url /feed.
+I think this is an important feature in creating an online blogging network